cjdoucette/dpdk/doc/guides/gatekeeper/setup.md

 ### Configuring Hugepages

 When DPDK programs fail, they may not properly release the pages that they were allocated.
-You can check how many hugepages you've allocated and how many are free by executing this command:
+You can check how many hugepages you've allocated and how many are free by executing this command (note: by default, /proc/meminfo seems only to include information about 2048KB hugepages, but we're using 1GB hugepages, so that information is not displayed):

     $ grep -i huge /proc/meminfo

 To free all of the pages, you can force them to release by unmounting them and remounting them:

     # umount /mnt/huge
-    # mount -t hugetlbfs nodev /mnt/huge
+    # mount -t hugetlbfs nodev /mnt/huge -o pagesize=1G